 Continue reading: How to cite a play in MLA

-In addition to the MLA citation guidelines, the eighth edition of the MLA Handbook outlines specific formatting requirements for academic papers.
+In addition to the MLA citation guidelines, the MLA Handbook outlines requirements for formatting essays and papers.

 Continue reading: MLA format for papers